ENG7006/meta/coding-lessons/coding-lesson-1.md

 There are five daily assignments this week:
 * Make your own house (feel free to copy and modify code, although it may well be easier to start from scratch)
 * Draw two additional shapes: a car, and a rocket.
 * Make two additional sketches: one thing that moves, and one thing that doesn't.
-You do not need to worry about animating them (yet).
+You do not need to worry about animating them (yet), but they should be things that move in reasonably simple ways (i.e. straight lines).

 Note that you may want to experiment with [p5.js's other shapes](http://p5js.org/reference/#group-Shape): ```quad```, ```line```, ```arc```, and so on.